An introduction to axions and their detection: Axions in the laboratory

 In a LSW experiment the double conversion $\gamma \rightarrow a \rightarrow \gamma$ must take place to produce a signal in the detector, and therefore the double conversion probability is what is relevant for the figure of merit of the experiment:

 where now we have added the factors $\beta_P$ and $\beta_R$, that are the power built-up factors of the production and regeneration cavities respectively, only relevant in the resonantly enhanced version of the experiment.
-They account for the quality of the resonators, and can be understood as the times the laser bounces back and forth between the mirrors increasing the chance of conversion.
+They account for the quality of the resonators, and can be understood as the times the laser bounces back and forth between the mirrors increasing the chance of conversion\footnote{Note that the power build up of the regeneration cavity also contributes even if obviously there is no axion bouncing back and forth the mirrors.
+This can be understood noting that the axion drives the reconversion cavity at the resonant frequency.
+This is known as ``resonant regeneration'' and is also similar to the Purcell effect, as noted in~\cite{Graham:2015ouw}. }.
 Expression (\ref{eq:probconversion_double}) assumes equal length $L$ for both production and regeneration regions.
 As in previous expressions, coherent conversion is assumed, which means that the sensitivity of these experiments is independent of the axion mass until $qL \ll 1$ is not true anymore.
 Above this point the sensitivity drops, determining the characteristic shape of LSW exclusion lines in the $(\gagamma,m_a)$ plane, which are flat in $m_a$ until a value above which the line quickly goes up.

-A number of LSW experiments has been carried out in the past \cite{Redondo:2010dp}, all of them producing limits to $\gagamma$ in the ballpark of 10$^{-6}$ -- 10$^{-7}$ GeV$^{-1}$.
-Currently two active collaborations are working on LSW experiments and have produced the most competitive bounds below 10$^{-7}$ GeV$^{-1}$: The ALPs~\cite{Ehret:2010mh} experiment at DESY and the OSQAR~\cite{Ballou:2015cka} experiment at CERN, both making use of powerful accelerator dipole magnets, from HERA and LHC accelerators respectively.
+A number of LSW experiments have been carried out in the past \cite{Redondo:2010dp}, all of them producing limits to $\gagamma$ in the ballpark of 10$^{-6}$ -- 10$^{-7}$ GeV$^{-1}$.
+Currently two active collaborations are working on LSW experiments and have produced the most competitive bounds below 10$^{-7}$ GeV$^{-1}$: The ALPS~\cite{Ehret:2010mh} experiment at DESY and the OSQAR~\cite{Ballou:2015cka} experiment at CERN, both make use of powerful accelerator dipole magnets, from HERA and LHC accelerators respectively.
 ALPS enjoys power build-up in the production region, while OSQAR has slightly higher magnet and laser parameters.
 In both cases the bound is valid for $m_a \sim 10^{-4}$~eV above which the coherence is lost and the sensitivity drops.